santoshvandari/FakeAccountFlooder/Readme.md

 ## 💡 How It Works

 1. **Random Data Generation**:
-   The script uses the `Faker` library to generate random user data, including usernames, mobile numbers, passwords, and machine IDs.
+   The script uses the `Faker` library as well as custom function to generate random user data, including usernames, mobile numbers, passwords, and machine IDs.

 2. **Data Encoding**:
    The generated data is first converted to a JSON string, URL-encoded, and then Base64-encoded to match the server's expected format.